slok/goresilience/Readme.md

 ## Architecture

 At its core, goresilience is based on a very simple idea, the `Runner` interface, `Runner` interface is the unit of execution, its accepts a `context.Context`, a `goresilience.Func` and returns an `error`.
-The library comes with decorators that implement this interface and gives us the ability to create a resilient execution flow, customize with the pieces that we want and create our custom ones.
+The library comes with decorators that implement this interface and gives us the ability to create a resilient execution flow having the ability to wrap any runner to customize with the pieces that we want including custom ones not in this library.

-Example of a full resilient flow using some of the toolkit parts:
+Example of a full resilient flow using some of the toolkit runners:

 ```text
 Circuit breaker